 Dogs friendly beach?

-Dogs are banned from May to September and dog bins are provided outside of these times. dogs are permitted all year on the beach along the East Cliff area only.
+Dogs are banned from May to September and dog bins are provided outside of these times.
+Dogs are permitted all year on the beach along the East Cliff area.

 OS grid ref.